user search icon shopping cart icon 0 email icon email icon

 Intermittent fasting also affects the body by changing gene expression.
 Gene expression refers to the process by which cells implement the instructions built into our DNA.

 Gene expression allows the body to use these instructions to adapt to its environment.
-As they adapt to changes in their environment, your body's cells turn various genes on and off.
+As they adapt to environmental changes, your body's cells turn various genes on and off.
 They also produce different proteins depending on their needs.

 When you fast, your body exhibits positive changes in gene expression related to longevity and immune response.